PacktPublishing/Data-Augmentation-with-Python/README.md

 ### Software and Hardware List

-I designed this book to be a hands-on journey.
+This book to be a hands-on journey.
 It will be more effective to read a chapter, run the code on the Python Notebook, re-read the chapter’s part that confused you, and jump back to hacking the code until the concept or technique is firmly understood.